Papaya-Voldemort/ShardBowl/character.md

 - **Kaladin (Windrunner Radiant)**
   - First Appearance: *Words of Radiance*
-  - Powers: Surgebinding (Gravitation + Adhesion), Stormlight healing
+  - Powers: Surgebinding (Gravitation + Adhesion), Stormlight healing, Full Shardbearer
-  - Tidbit: Sworn to protect, one of the most skilled Radiants.
+  - Tidbit: Sworn to protect, one of the most skilled Radiants, the sprear that would break

 - **Dalinar (Blackthorn)**
   - First Appearance: *The Way of Kings*
-  - Powers: None (pre-Radiant)
+  - Powers: Shardbearer
   - Tidbit: Feared warlord, brutal and unstoppable in battle.

 - **Dalinar (Bondsmith)**